Fred Van Buren

-Charles Frederick "Fred" Van Buren ([vɑm ˈbyːrə(n)]; 20 June 1936 – 11 September 2006) was an Australian politician.
+Charles Frederick Van Buren ([vɑm ˈbyːrə(n)]; 20 June 1936 – 11 September 2006) was an Australian politician.

-He was born in Kollupitiya in Ceylon, where he was educated.
+Van Buren was born in Kollupitiya in Ceylon, where he was educated.
 His father, Charles Frederick Guy Van Buren, was a Dutch Burgher, while his mother, Blossom Isabella Enright, was of Eurasian descent.
 He worked as a printer, and after moving to Australia was an organiser with the Labor Party's Victorian branch from 1974 to 1985.

-In 1985 he was elected to the Victorian Legislative Council for Eumemmerring, serving until he was defeated in 1992.
+In 1985 Van Buren was elected to the Victorian Legislative Council for Eumemmerring, serving until he was defeated in 1992.
 Van Buren died in 2006.